ustun/blog.ustunozgur.com/_posts/2015-06-17-how_to_be_a_great_javascript_software_developer.md

-you are looking for good (and freely available online) books, take a look at [JavaScript Allongé](https://leanpub.com/javascript-allonge/), [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) and [Eloquent JavaScript](http://eloquentjavascript.net/).
+you are looking for good (and freely available online) books, take a look at [JavaScript Allongé](https://leanpub.com/javascript-allonge/), [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) and [Eloquent JavaScript](http://eloquentjavascript.net/) (see also its annotated version [here](https://watchandcode.com/courses/eloquent-javascript-the-annotated-version)).
 These can be purchased as ebooks or dead tree format.
 Also, not a book but Mozilla's Developer Network has a good
 [guide on JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).